jhu-arch/arch-tutorial/Shorts.rst

 This command will install the ``ggplot2`` package into the R session, making its functions and data available for use.

-How to load tidyverse R submodules in R session
+How to load tidyverse R submodule in R session
 ------------------------------------------------

 .. code-block:: console